-The practice had an overarching governance framework which outlined the structures and procedures in place and ensured that:
+The practice had an overarching governance framework which supported the delivery of the strategy and good quality care.
+This outlined the structures and procedures in place and ensured that:

-- There was a clear staffing structure and that staff were aware of their own roles and responsibilities. - Practice specific policies were implemented and were available to all staff. - A comprehensive understanding of the performance of the practice was maintained. - Clinical and internal audit was used to monitor quality and to make improvements. - There were adequate arrangements for identifying, recording and managing risks, issues and implementing mitigating actions.
+- There was a clear staffing structure and that staff were aware of their own roles and responsibilities. - Practice specific policies were implemented and were available to all staff. - A comprehensive understanding of the performance of the practice was maintained - A programme of continuous clinical and internal audit was used to monitor quality and to make improvements. - There were arrangements for identifying, recording and managing risks, issues and implementing mitigating actions.
+Although actions highlighted from a legionella and a fire risk assessment had not been completed.